byteface/domonic/README.md

 ### JSON (utils)

-decorate any function that return python objects to resturn json instead
+decorate any function that returns python objects to return json instead

 ```python
 from domonic.JSON import *